 - Oligosaccharides: Refers to compounds called fructans and galacto-saccharides present in wheat, barley, rye, onion, garlic, and legumes.

-- Disaccharides: Refuse to fructose sugar present in milk ice cream custard and yogurt.
+- Disaccharides: Refers to fructose sugar in milk, ice cream custard, and yogurt.

-- Polyols: They are substances called sorbitol mannitol xylitol and maltitol present in certain types of fruits like apples and watermelon and in artificial sweeteners like artificially sweetened gum and alcohols.
+- Polyols: They are substances called sorbitol mannitol, xylitol, and maltitol, present in certain types of fruits like apples and watermelon and artificial sweeteners like artificially sweetened gum and alcohol.

 (3) Gradually increase your fiber intake:

 Fiber is a double-edged sword for IBS.
-Deficient fiber intake is thought to be a cause of IBS. on the other hading eating too much fiber or increasing its amount too fast can hurt your IBS.
+Deficient fiber intake is thought to be a cause of IBS.
+On the other heading, eating too much fiber or increasing its amount too fast can hurt your IBS.

-You should gradually increase the amount of fiber intake whether soluble (better for IBS) or insoluble.
+You should gradually increase the fiber intake, whether soluble (better for IBS) or insoluble.